Allergic Conjunctivitis Medication

 Corticosteroids have both anti-inflammatory (glucocorticoid) and salt retaining (mineralocorticoid) properties.
 Glucocorticoids have profound and varied metabolic effects.
 In addition, these agents modify the body's immune response to diverse stimuli.

 This agent decreases inflammation by suppressing migration of polymorphonuclear leukocytes and reversing increased capillary permeability.
-It is a topical ester steroid eye drop that poses a decreased risk of glaucoma.
-It is available in 0.2% and 0.5% concentrations.
+It is a topical ester steroid eye drop that poses a decreased risk of glaucoma when compared with prednisolone acetate.
+It is available in 0.2%, 0.25%, 0.5%, and 1% concentrations, as well as a gel formulation, a preservative-free ointment preparation, and in combination with tobramycin (Zylet, Bausch & Lomb).

 Nonsteroidal Anti-inflammatory Drugs (NSAIDs)